james-stevens/auto-skew-elle/api.md

 # `GET/POST /v1/data/[table]` - Query the Table

-When you query a table it will return an object which has a property by the name of the table you have queried.
-Within that there will be one property for each row returned and within that will be an object which contained each row.
+When you query a table it can either return a list of objects or series of objects with a key of your choice.

-The API will automatically look at the unique index of the table to pick a name to act as the owner for each row, but you can override this.
+If you want it to return a series of objects, you need to specify what key you want using the `by` modifier (see below).

-It will also include the pseudo column `:rowid:` which is a positive integer and acts as a row counter.
+In each object, it will include the pseudo column `:rowid:` which is a positive integer and acts as a row counter.
 If you query the rows in batches this will give you a row position that is consistant across the different batches.

 Here's an example